hu-macsy/simexpal/README.md

 Whether you're a student, an algorithm enthusiast, or a researcher: developing experiments that can easily be reproduced will support the validity of your findings.
-Self written scripts often bind experiments to a narrow set of soft- and hardware.
+Self-written scripts often bind experiments to a narrow set of soft- and hardware.
 If not well documented, such scripts may be a source of error, or the experiments may not be reproduced as intended.